legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 The identifier of the tender to use with the locomotive, leave empty for unchanged

+## positionTail (Optional, only applies to definitions with kind `SteamLocomotive`, default = -100)

+The distance the tender will be from the locomotive

+## pistonDiameterInches, pistonStrokeInches, maximiumBoilerPressure, totalHeatingSurface (Optional, only applies to steam locomotives, default = 0)

+Used to change the tractive effort on steam locomotives

+## weightOnDrivers (Optional, only applies to steam locomotives, default = 0)

+Used to change the factor of adhesion on steam locomotives

 ## removes (Optional)

 The components to remove from the definition.
 Only removes them if kind and name match.